 Basically, you want to know what they do, how they do it and why they do it.

 Any company working in the digital space should be able to offer in-depth and regular reporting.
 If they tell you otherwise, look elsewhere.
+SEO is a long-term strategy and rankings do fluctuate, but you should expect at least monthly reports on your campaign.
+If you have any questions, the SEO company should be happy to answer and explain things in easy-to-understand ways.

 2. Cheap Services